 The supervisory team for my project "Finding a Pulse: Melt Formation and Timing in the Garhwal Himalaya" is Clare Warren, Tom Argles, Sam Hammond, Nigel Harris (OU), and Chris Spencer (Curtin).

 I previously studied geology at the University of Southampton, earning an Integrated Master's degree.

 For my PhD project, I am studying leucogranites, migmatites and metapelites from the Garhwal Himalaya, India.
 I hope to constrain the source, melt reactions and timescales of melting episodes of these upper Greater Himalayan Sequence rocks to build on our knowledge of mountain belt formation and mid-crustal metamorphic processes.

-My analysis involves detailed petrographic observation of samples collected during my fieldwork in the Himalaya in October 2018, coupled with Electron Probe Micro-Analyser (EPMA) elemental data collected at the Open University, and ion-probe analysis of zircon U-Th-Pb and O isotopes at the Guangzhou Institute of Geochemistry, Chinese Academy of Science.
+My analysis involves detailed petrographic observation of samples collected during my fieldwork in the Himalaya in October 2018, coupled with EPMA and LA-ICP-MS elemental data collected at the Open University, as well as analysis of O isotopes, U-Th-Pb, and trace elements in zircon seprates.

 Picture: Garnet in leucogranite, thin section.

-My wider research interests include metamorphic petrology, geochronology, and continental growth/destruction processes.
+My wider research interests include metamorphic petrology, geochronology, and orogenic processes.